takiwaki/Blastwave/HYD1D/README.md

 The simulation data is saved in `bindata/`.

 ### analysis
-GO to analysis server.
+Go to analysis server.
 Here ?? below is 09-14.
 To analyze the data, let us make `Analysis.x`.

     ssh <your account>@an??.cfca.nao.ac.jp